JorisLange/Bootstrap3forJCE/README.md

 Please feel free to add tweaks or suggestions ... this was developed as part of a client project, so there'll be a few custom things there you wish to tweak.

-Have fun with it ... it is a handy little utililty :)
+Have fun with it's a handy little utililty :)

+-
+based on code from http://www.deweso.com/index.php/154-making-better-use-of-bootstrap-with-the-jce-editor-css-download